micmejia/bible-dump/NKJV/Judges/Judg 4.md

 And she would sit under the palm tree of Deborah between Ramah and Bethel in the mountains of Ephraim.
 And the children of Israel came up to her for judgment.

 ###### 6
-Then she sent and called for Barak the son of Abinoam from Kedesh in Naphtali, and said to him, "Has not the Lord God of Israel commanded, 'Go and [^a]deploy _troops_ at Mount Tabor; take with you ten thousand men of the sons of Naphtali and of the sons of Zebulun;
+Then she sent and called for Barak the son of Abinoam from Kedesh in Naphtali, and said to him, "Has not the Lord God of Israel commanded, 'Go and deploy _troops_ at Mount Tabor; take with you ten thousand men of the sons of Naphtali and of the sons of Zebulun;

 ###### 7
-and against you I will deploy Sisera, the commander of Jabin's army, with his chariots and his multitude at the River Kishon; and I will [^b]deliver him into your hand'?"
+and against you I will deploy Sisera, the commander of Jabin's army, with his chariots and his multitude at the River Kishon; and I will deliver him into your hand'?"

 ###### 8
 And Barak said to her, "If you will go with me, then I will go; but if you will not go with me, I will not go!"